A Cognitive Process-Inspired Architecture for Subject-Agnostic Brain Visual Decoding: Abstract

 \section{Abstract}

 Subject-agnostic brain decoding, which aims to reconstruct continuous visual experiences from fMRI without subject-specific training, holds great potential for clinical applications.
 However, this direction remains underexplored due to challenges in cross-subject generalization and the complex nature of brain signals.
 In this work, we propose Visual Cortex Flow Architecture (\methodname{}), a novel hierarchical decoding framework that explicitly models the ventral-dorsal architecture of the human visual system to learn multi-dimensional representations.
 By disentangling and leveraging features from early visual cortex, ventral, and dorsal streams, \methodname{} captures diverse and complementary cognitive information essential for visual reconstruction.
 Furthermore, we introduce a feature-level contrastive learning strategy to enhance the extraction of subject-invariant semantic representations, thereby enhancing subject-agnostic applicability to previously unseen subjects.
 Unlike conventional pipelines that need more than 12 hours of per-subject data and heavy computation, \methodname{} sacrifices only 7\% accuracy on average yet generates each reconstructed video in 10 seconds without any retraining, offering a fast and clinically scalable solution.
-The source code will be released upon acceptance of the paper.
+The code is available at \url{https://github.com/xmed-lab/VCFLOW}.